-Public Law 2 (Administrative Law) Problem Question HelpWatch
+Public Law 2 (Administrative Law) Problem Question HelpWatch this thread

 Sharrowfield City Council is required by both government policy and the law to work collaboratively with the police in the city to tackle crime.
 In terms of combatting domestic violence, officers in Sharrowfield Police have the power to issue Domestic Violence Protection Notices to suspected perpetrators of domestic violence, and further apply to the courts for a Domestic Violence Protection Order to be issued to the suspected perpetrator.
 These Notices and Orders can be used to preclude contact between the alleged perpetrator of domestic violence and their victim, in part by keeping the perpetrator away from a particular address.
 But this can create practical difficulties in relation to dealing with suspected perpetrators of domestic violence whose alleged victims are also those disabled people they regularly care for and perhaps even live with.
 This particular problematic group are described as 'carer-offenders' in Sharrowfield City Council strategy and policy.